na-na-hi/renget/archive/iftod.md

 >Ten zenny says she has a hunter mate she's staying behind for.
 Truly the most loyal monsterfu.
 >>Or maybe they were left behind

-\>Reaching up the last few feet, your hand finds a grip on solid ground, pulling yourself up from the vines and ending the arduous climb.
+%darkgreen%\>Reaching up the last few feet, your hand finds a grip on solid ground, pulling yourself up from the vines and ending the arduous climb.
 \>Any plans to stop, to collect yourself, to possibly take an alluring drink of water, take an immediate backseat as you spot a large figure on the opposite side of the nest, perched precariously near the cliff's edge.
 \>There it is.
 \>Its back faces you, offering a clear view of the diamond-shaped pattern found on every member of its species.
 Wings tucked neatly to the side, its head remains motionless as it stares into the distance.